barrage/ragu-chat-api/docs/JIRAKIRA.md

 describing the tool.
 The LLM will then be able to call the tool and pass the attribute value as an argument when creating worklog entries.

+## Workflow

+JiraKira does not need any params to open a workflow with `workflow.new`.

 ## JiraKira messages

-Jira Kira conversations are not streaming.
+Jira Kira conversations are not streaming, instead their response is obtained in the `workflow.stream_complete` message.

 ### Incoming